Achievable logoAchievable logo

 Nucleophilic attack mechanism on a carboxylic acid

-• Amide formation: Reaction with ammonia or amines can yield amides, especially if an activated acid derivative (e.g., acyl chloride) is used.
+• Amide formation: Reaction with ammonia or amines can yield amides, especially when an activated acid derivative (e.g., an acyl chloride) is used.

 • Anhydride formation: Two molecules of a carboxylic acid can link (losing water) to form an anhydride, which is more reactive toward nucleophiles.